Generalized Stochastic Processes: Linear Relations to White Noise and Orthogonal Representations: Concluding remarks

 We conclude by making some remarks about these results.

-\begin{Rem} A simple case when Theorem \ref{Theo:LZ=W} holds is when the covariance distribution of $Z$ is strictly positive-definite, that is, $C_{Z}(\varphi\otimes \overline{\varphi}) = 0 $ if and only if $\varphi = 0$.
-In such a case the bijection $\gamma$ in the proof of this Theorem can be ignored.
-This is the case, for example, of mean-square continuous stochastic processes with strictly positive definite covariance functions, or of a stationary stochastic process whose spectral measure has a stricly positive density. \end{Rem}
+\begin{Rem} A simple case when Theorem \ref{Theo:LZ=W} holds is when the covariance distribution of $Z$ is (strictly) positive definite, that is, $\langle C_{Z} , \varphi\otimes \overline{\varphi}\rangle = 0 $ if and only if $\varphi = 0$.
+In such a case $C_{Z}$ induces an inner product, and it suffice to take the completition of $\SchwartzRd$ with respect to this inner product as $\mathscr{H}_{Z}(\Rd)$, being the latter infinite dimensional.
+This is the case, for example, of mean-square continuous (second-order) stationary stochastic process whose spectral measures have strictly positive density. \end{Rem}

-\begin{Rem} When the GeSP $Z$ is already a mean-square continuous stochastic process, one can set $N = 0$ in the results of this Section.
-If in addition the covariance is bounded, we can also set $M = 0$, and the construction of the linear operators relies mainly on the Karhunen-Loève expansion of the process (with respect to the Hilbert space $\LtwoRdmu$).
-This is the case, for example, of mean-square continuous stationary stochastic processes. \end{Rem}
+\begin{Rem} When the GeSP $Z$ is already a mean-square continuous stochastic process, one can set $N = 0$ in \eqref{Eq:DefY}.
+If in addition the covariance is bounded, we can also set $M = 0$ in \eqref{Eq:CYBounded}, and the results obtained rely mainly on the Karhunen-Loève expansion of the process (with respect to the Hilbert space $\LtwoRdmu$).
+This is the case, for example, of mean-square continuous (second-order) stationary stochastic processes. \end{Rem}

-\begin{Rem} When the real GeSP is Gaussian, all the results in this paper can be applied, with all the GeSP involved being also Gaussian.
+\begin{Rem} If the real GeSP is Gaussian, all the constructed stochastic processes and random variables used in this work can be taken to be Gaussian.
 This comes from the stability of Gaussian processes against linear transformations.
-In such case, in addition, the word ``uncorrelated'' can be replaced by ``independent'' all along this paper. \end{Rem}
+In such case, the word ``uncorrelated'' can be replaced by ``independent'' all along this paper (for Theorem \ref{Theo:KL} it applies if the process is real). \end{Rem}

+\begin{Rem} The case of $Z$ being a non-tempered random distribution, that is, when $Z$ is a continuous linear operator from $\DRd \to \LtwoOmega$, being $\DRd$ the classical space of smooth functions with compact support, then the results presented here can be obtained \textit{locally}.
+That is, for every bounded open set $O \subset \Rd$, analogous results to Theorems \ref{Theo:Z=LW} and \ref{Theo:LZ=W}, as well as to Corollary \ref{Corol:Zexpression} can be obtained by restricting the analysis to test-functions whose supports are contained in $O$.
+This comes from the Regularity Theorem of General Distributions \citep[Theorem XX1, Section 6, Chapter III]{schwartz1966theorie}, which indicates, analogously to Theorem \ref{Theo:RegularityTempered}, that every member of $\DistributionsRd$ is locally the derivative of high-enough order of a continuous function.
+Our arguments can be then applied to such case. \end{Rem}